adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 We're using the same mark-up as the email field discussed earlier.
-If you're using a template language, then you'll be able to abstract this into a component which will ensure that every field is styled consistently throughout the application which speaks to principle 3, *Be consistent*.
+If you're using a template language, you'll be able to create a component that accomodates both types of field.
+This helps to enforce principle 3, *Be consistent*.

 The password field contains a hint.
 Without one, the user won't understand the requirements which is likely to cause an error once the user tries to proceed.

 The `type="password"` attribute masks the input's value by replacing what the user types with small black circles.
 This is a security measure that guards against “over the shoulder” attacks.
+That is, people that happen to be able to see your screen as you're typing your password.

 ### A Password Reveal